sayantan0307/HeartRateDeterminationUsingArduino/README.md

 Components needed for the project:

 1. Arduino UNO
+2. Hyperterminal Application
-2. Pulse Heart Rate Sensor
+3. Pulse Heart Rate Sensor

 First download and open the PPG_Data_Collection.pptx file.
 Follow the instructions as given in the file.
 The Arduino code is available in the file PPG_Data.ino.
 It's a simple code and can be written directly too.
+The method of using Hyperterminal has been mentioned in the ppt.